Materials-Consortia/OPTIMADE/optimade.rst

 *********

 Additional OPTIONAL URL query parameters not described above are not considered to be part of this standard, and are instead considered to be "custom URL query parameters".
 These custom URL query parameters MUST be of the format "<database-provider-specific prefix><url\_query\_parameter\_name>".
 These names adhere to the requirements on implementation-specific query parameters of `JSON:API v1.1 <http://jsonapi.org/format/1.1>`__ since the database-provider-specific prefixes contain at least two underscores (a LOW LINE character '\_').
+If the server receives an unrecognized query parameter that does not adhere to this format it MUST return the error :http-error:`400 Bad Request`.

 Example uses of custom URL query parameters include providing an access token for the request, to tell the database to increase verbosity in error output, or providing a database-specific extended searching format.